masrurprem/masrurprem.github.io/_pages/about.md

 🔬 Research Interests
 ======
-My Primary Research Interests Include:
+My **research interests** include but not be limited to:
 1. Machine Learning/ Deep Learning
 2. Computer Vision and Medical Imaging
 3. Data Mining
+4. Informatics
-4. NLP
+5. NLP

 Visit my [Research](https://masrurprem.github.io/research/) page for updates on the current and completed research.